Gina2gdgal/hello-world/README.md

 # hello-world
 Another Repository
 I want to learn code, so here I am.
-I'm a beginner so I'm open to all advise.
+I'm a beginner so I'm open to all advice.
 Thank you.